Who is homeless in Whatcom County?

 Do homeless people move to Whatcom County because they want to take advantage of the services we have available here?

 Research has shown that homeless people move to various locations for many of the same reasons, and at similar rates, as non-homeless people.
 In most cities, approximately 60-80% of the homeless people there had their last permanent residence in that same city.
 That is, about two thirds of homeless people stay in the same city after becoming homeless there.
 For those who did not become homeless in the city they were currently residing in, commonly reported reasons for moving to their current city included having family or friends in the area or hopes of obtaining employment.

-In Whatcom County over the last seven years, the percentage of homeless people who had their last permanent residence here ranged from between 68% and 77%.
+In Whatcom County over the last eight years, the percentage of homeless people who had their last permanent residence here ranged from between 68% and 77%.
 This percentage also fails to capture the many residents whose last permanent place of residence was not in Whatcom County, but whom had previously lived in the area.
 Nor does it capture the people who became homeless elsewhere, but have been living unsheltered in Whatcom County for a very long time, in some cases, decades.